MicrosoftDocs/learn/learn-pr/azure/extend-share-capacity-with-azure-file-sync/includes/10-exercise-troubleshoot-azure-file-sync.md

 Azure File Sync provides multiple ways to monitor and diagnose sync issues.
-Tools are provided in the sync group, are installed on the Windows Server, and you can set up alerts in Azure Monitor.
+Tools are provided in the sync group, and are on the Windows Server.
+You can also set up alerts in Azure Monitor.

 You've deployed Azure File Sync and configured both the Azure and on-premises environments.
 Now, you need to troubleshoot a rogue file that's not syncing.
 You'll use the tools provided by Microsoft.